Kalomidin/plugo-seat-reservation-go/test/README.md

 - **Scenario 4**: Server disconnects right after creating transaction and performing part of the create reservation operation.
 In this scenario, transaction will be rolled back in postgres direct after server disconnection
 - **Scenario 5**: Server creates DB transaction and goes into infinite loop before finishing transaction.
 In this scenario, postgresDB will rollback after `idle_in_transaction_session_timeout` period
+- **Scenario 6**: It is possible that one user is canceling and other trying to reserve the seat.
+If they are done concurrently, there is a  chance that one is in the middle of cancel fails before finishing the all cancelation steps giving way out to other user to reserve it.
+For example, we could delete reservation of the user and not updated all tables to correct state and other user can create reservation.